What's The Time-In ToolKit?

 Pretend to be explorers looking for the perfect space for your Calming Corner.
-Ideally this is an area (possibly a corner) of your home, classroom or office where you can devote 3-5 ft. of wall space to hang or store your posters and Time-In activities.
+Ideally, this is an area (possibly a corner) of your home, classroom, or office where you can devote 3-5 ft. of wall space to hang or store your posters and Time-In activities.

 Emotional Intelligence In Action

-The ToolKit will equip you with practical tools to teach emotional intelligence, foster listening, cooperation, connection, and self-control.
+The ToolKit will equip you with practical tools to teach emotional intelligence and foster listening, cooperation, connection, and self-control.
 We say "Name it to tame it...Feel it to heal it!"
 Check out the videos below to see how other families are transforming challenging behaviors and making learning about emotions FUN for tots to tweens!